Ben Turpin: Turpin in the sound era

 The year 1929 saw many silent-film stars uncertain about their future employment, with the new talking pictures requiring new skills and techniques.
 Ben Turpin chose to retire.
 He had invested his earnings in real estate and, being highly successful at this, had no financial need for more work.
 Producers soon sought him out for gag appearances in films.
 Turpin's speaking voice was a gritty rasp that retained elements of the New Orleans "Yat" accent of his youth.
 He commanded a flat fee of $1000 per appearance, regardless of whether it was a speaking role or a fleeting cameo.
 Among the most memorable of these cameos were in RKO's Wheeler and Woolsey comedy Cracked Nuts (with Turpin as a cockeyed bombardier), and Paramount's Million Dollar Legs (1932) starring W. C. Fields, Jack Oakie, and Susan Fleming (the future wife of Harpo Marx of The Marx Brothers).
 Turpin also offered comedy relief in Mascot's 1934 adventure serial The Law of the Wild.

-Turpin starred in only one more film, the short subject Keystone Hotel (Warner Bros., 1935), a reunion of silent-era comedians.
+Turpin starred in five more film, including the short subject Keystone Hotel (Warner Bros., 1935), a reunion of silent-era comedians.
 His last feature film was Laurel and Hardy's Saps at Sea in 1940, in which his cross-eyed face served as a joke punchline.
 He was paid his $1000 for one quick shot of his face and just 16 words of dialogue.
 Death prevented his scheduled appearance in Charlie Chaplin's The Great Dictator.

 Death

+In 1940, Turpin suffered a stroke on June 23 and was treated at a hospital.
+After a few days, he was discharged and apparently was on the road to recovery.
+On June 30, he was apparently feeling fine, but later that day, complaining of chest pains, Turpin was rushed to Santa Monica Hospital.
+He died the following morning on July 1, of a massive heart attack.
+He was 70.

-Ben Turpin died July 1, 1940, of a heart attack and was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California, following a Requiem Mass at the Church of the Good Shepherd in Beverly Hills.
+Two days later Turpin was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California, following a Requiem Mass at the Church of the Good Shepherd in Beverly Hills.
 He was eulogized as "a fine member of his church, strong in his faith" by Father J. P. Concannon.
 His pallbearers included Andy Clyde, Billy Bevan, James Finlayson, Heinie Conklin, and Charlie Murray.

 Turpin had been close friends with Andy Clyde and James Finlayson, with Clyde having been the witness at Turpin's second wedding, and Turpin having been one of the witnesses signing Finlayson's petition for naturalization.